jamievullo/Moonlight-Frontend/README.md

 * License

 ### Description
-This is a small web application that allows Users to signup and explore our Solar Systems Planets and Moons.
+This is a single page application that allows Users to signup and explore our Solar Systems Planets and Moons.

 ### Technologies
 This application utilizes the Ruby Programming language and JavaScript while using several gems (listed)